LoafyLilu/CSharp_Projects/README.md

 Good News, Everyone!
 This console app will calculate your total shipping cost based on a number of parameters.
 Once the users input is converted to the int data type, it is then run through a an if else loop to determine if the item meets shipping requirements.

+TheatreCMS Project

+A working example of a larger project utilizing the .Net Core and Entity framework.

+Utilizing an existing database, I was tasked with creating a Blog Author section with full CRUD functionality.
+In addition, it was important for me to maintain a consistant theme in both layout and color.